Heartland of Fann mountains

 • All transfers according to the tour program.

-• Full board (three hot meals a day).
+• Full board: three meals a day.

-• Accommodation in twin sharing tents.
+• Accommodation in twin-sharing tents.

-• Donkey rental for personal and team luggage transportation.
+• Donkey rental for transporting participants' personal belongings and shared equipment.

-• Bivouac and kitchen equipment (tents, kitchenware).
+• Rental of bivouac and kitchen equipment (tents, kitchenware).

 • First-aid kit.